pynucastro/pynucastro/README.md

 # unit tests

-We use py.test to do unit tests.
-In `pynucastro/`, do:
+We use pytest to do unit tests.
+In the repository root, do:
 ```
-pytest -v .
+pytest -v
 ```

 to see coverage, do:
 ```
-pytest --cov=pynucastro .
+pytest --cov=pynucastro
 ```

 to test the notebooks, do:
 ```
-py.test --nbval examples
+pytest --nbval examples
 ```